Pierre Aubrey, President, ShapeGrabber Inc

 Pedro A. Gonzalez joined Northrop Grumman Aerospace Systems in 2011 as a Manufacturing Engineer within the Advanced Manufacturing & Technology group.
 Mr. Gonzalez identifies, develops, and validates manufacturing processes/procedures for Additive Manufacturing (AM) relative to production and prototype programs; provides solutions for a variety of technical problems.
 He is also fully competent in understanding AM design and applying them to engineering requirements.
 He has been involved in the industry, both Additive Manufacturing and Subtractive Rapid Prototyping for over 11 years.
 Mr. Gonzalez is currently leading or involved with multiple Contract Research and Development and Independent Research and Development programs focused on development and implementation of AM technologies for air and space vehicles.
 Mr. Gonzalez is currently an advisor on America Makes AM Roadmap Advisory Group.

-Rob Gorham, Director of Operations, America Makes
+Rob Gorham, Executive Director, America Makes

 Rob joined the America Makes team in 2013 as the Deputy Director of Technology Development and in May 2014 was promoted to Director of Operations.
 He has more than a decade of solid defense research and advanced manufacturing experience.
 Prior to joining America Makes, he was the Senior Manager of the Manufacturing Exploration and Development (MXD) group within the Advanced Manufacturing Systems and Prototyping (AMS&P) directorate of Lockheed Martin (LM) Aeronautics – Advanced Development Programs (ADP).
 In this position, Rob was responsible for leading the transition-focused development and the application of affordable manufacturing technologies for LM Aeronautics and other LM Business Areas across the corporation.
 He holds a B.S. in Aerospace Engineering from Texas A&M University and a M.S. in Engineering Management from Southern Methodist University.